vegaprotocol/documentation/docs/concepts/governance/market.md

 * [Update market proposal ↗](../../tutorials/proposals/update-market-proposal.md): Guide to submitting a proposal to change a market using the command line

 ### Propose a new market
 Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
-The proposer will need to have at least <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideName={true} suffix="tokens" />, associated with the public key you're using to propose the market, and staked to a validator.
-Note, this amount is set through the network parameter <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideValue={true} />.
+The proposer will need to have at least the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" />, associated with the public key used to propose the market, and staked to a validator.

-If the market proposal gets a <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" hideName={true} formatter="percent"/> majority of tokenholder support, then it will be enacted.
-The required majority is defined by the network parameter <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" hideValue={true} />.
+If the market proposal gets at least the value of the network parameter<NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" /> majority of tokenholder support, then it will be enacted.

 To propose a market, you'll need to provide the details required for the market to begin trading right away.
 While some of the fields are free-text, others are constrained by a range set through network parameters, to ensure that the values provided are fit for purpose.